gizmore/phpgdo-mailer/README.md

-# phpgdo-mailer
+# phpgdo-mailer-gdo
-Provides Module_Mailer to GDOv7 via an own simple mail() implementation.
-Not recommended.
+An own very simple mailer engine for GDOv7, based on the PHP mail() function.